19 December 2019

 Helps with relaxation

-The subject you are reading about can bring inner peace and tranquillity as well as lowering the blood pressure.
+The subject you are reading about can bring inner peace and tranquility as well as lowering blood pressure over time by reducing overall stress.
 This sense of calm can also help bring on a more natural, deeper sleep.
+Reading before bed helps your body to wind down and keeps your eyes away from phone screens which can disrupt your natural sleeping patterns.

 Constantly educating yourself